Occurring in 99 per cent of domestic violence cases, economic abuse can affect clients of all backgrounds

-Wealth Planning Partners director Amanda Cassar says: “As advisers we must know our clients in order to give comprehensive and appropriate advice.
+Wealth Planning Partners director Amanda Cassar says: “As advisers we must know our clients in order to give appropriate advice.
+And, economic abuse can occur regardless of socio-economic standing, education, race or ethnicity.”

 Read more about economic abuse and how to get involved with this training programme in the magazine this week.